RKNF404/chromium-harden/SETUP_GUIDE.md

   "PolicyDictionary": { "BooleanEntry": false, "StringEntry": "dictionary", "DictionaryEntry": { "TestEntry": 0, }, },
 }
 ```
-The formatting is very strict and will result in your policies not loading if they are incorrect.
+The formatting is very strict and will result in your policies not loading if they are formatted incorrectly.

 > [!NOTE]
 > When adding your file, make sure it is globally readable, some stricter umask values can result in this being an issue.
 For example, with umask 077.
 If you have this issue, run (as root) `chmod a+r /path/to/policies/managed/*`